Skip to main content

 • Headphones or earbuds connected/attached to another personal electronic device

+This definition does not include a laptop computer or other device required to support academic activities.
 In some of our schools, the new policy will look and feel very similar to existing practices.

 Important Components of the New Policy for Centennial School District: